DevOps UAT / Security Scanner /

 docker run -it --rm spd109/devops-uat:latest scan-docker nginx:latest

-# Scan your own stuff
+# Scan your infrastructure

 docker run -it --rm -v "$(pwd):/work" spd109/devops-uat:latest scan-terraform terraform/